Acquisition SaaS

 Inbound or outbound for a B2B SaaS: the real difference

 Outbound goes out and gets the customer (cold email, LinkedIn, calls).
 Inbound brings the customer to you (content, SEO, word of mouth).
 Outbound gives you control and fast results but does not compound.
 Inbound is slow but builds up over time.
+This is the classic dilemma for a B2B founder deciding where to put their first hours of prospecting or editorial production.
 For a B2B SaaS, the choice mostly depends on your ACV and who your buyers are.

 Inbound